w4tchdoge/WT-calcInMatchPlaytime/README.md

 Installation requires Python >= 3.9, as I have written this with [`pipx`](https://pipx.pypa.io/stable/) in mind.

+For Python installation instructions please refer to [the Python wiki page on downloading and installing Python](https://wiki.python.org/moin/BeginnersGuide/Download).

 For `pipx` installation instructions please refer to [the `pipx` homepage](https://pipx.pypa.io/stable/).

 ### Install From GitHub